 - 4.17 Existing landscape features such as ponds, hedgerows and tree belts have a vital role to play both in supporting local biodiversity and contributing to the quality and appearance of the local environment.
-Some important hedgerows are also protected by the Hedgerow Regulations. - 4.18 The Council will require developers to integrate existing features such as these into development schemes and to provide replacement features, using appropriate native species, in cases where the removal of existing features proves unavoidable.
+These local landscape features may not have protection offered by national and international nature conservation designations as set out in Core Strategy Policy ENV1, but merit protection through the planning process.
+Some important hedgerows, however, are protected by the Hedgerow Regulations18. - 4.18 The Council will require developers to integrate existing features such as these into development schemes and to provide replacement features, using appropriate native species, in cases where the removal of existing features proves unavoidable.
 Developers must have regard to the different landscape characters and their differing habitats as defined within the Green Belt chapter of this Plan and the findings of the Rochford District Historic Environment Characterisation Project (2006). - 4.19 On-site environmental enhancements including opportunities to create/enhance/restore habitats will be sought to improve the ecological value of the development site.